opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 ## Range query

-Use the `range` query to search for a range of values in a field.
+You can search for a range of values in a field with the `range` query.

 To search for documents where the `line_id` value is >= 10 and <= 20: